-The leaves are small, lance-shaped, dull blue-green and closely arranged along thin branchlets in a tightly packed crown, casting a deep shade on the ground below.
+The leaves are small, lance-shaped, dull blue-green and closely arranged along thin branchlets that are densely packed in the crown, casting a deep shade on the ground below.
 They remain green and on the tree throughout the year.

-In spring, dense spikes of fluffy white flowers with the appearance of snowflakes cover the crown, almost completely hiding the foliage from view.
+In spring, spikes of fluffy white flowers with the appearance of snowflakes cover the crown, almost completely hiding the foliage from view.
 They are followed by small, woody, cup-shaped seed capsules closely spaced along the branchlets, becoming dry and light brown when mature with many tiny seed inside.

 It is sometimes cultivated in parks or as a street tree for it shapely form, showy flowering display, interesting and unusual bark and the shade it provides.

-The leaves on steam distillation yield commercial quantities of 'Tea tree oil', though they are less heavily exploited than the leaves of Melaleuca alternifolia, the principle source of Tea tree oil.
+The leaves on steam distillation yield commercial quantities of 'Tea Tree oil', though they are less heavily exploited than the leaves of Melaleuca alternifolia, the principal source of Tea Tree oil.
 The oil is colourless to pale yellow and is extracted mainly for medicinal use, as an antiseptic, antibacterial and antifungal agent.
-Oil yields range from 1 to 2% of the leaves by weight, according to the proportion of old- to young-growth in the distilled material.
+Oil yields range from 1 to 2% of the leaves by weight, according to the proportion of old- to new-growth in the distilled material.

 The wood is hard and durable under water, making it suitable for pilings submerged on swampy ground or in water, or if properly dried can be used for firewood.

-The peeled bark makes excellent kindling or fire starting material that has long been used by Indigenous Australians.
+The peeled bark makes excellent kindling or fire starting material and has long been used for this purpose by Indigenous Australians.

 Grows naturally in moderately humid warm-temperate to subtropical climates, generally in areas with annual lows of 6 to 17 °C, annual highs of 18 to 28 °C, annual rainfall of 600 to 2000 mm and a dry season of 6 months or less.